 Fleeing or attempting to elude a law enforcement officer in Texas comes with serious penalties.
-If you have been arrested and charged with fleeing and eluding an officer in Dallas, Garland, Irving, Addison, Richardson, Mesquite, Denton, Fort Worth, or Arlington, contact the experienced Dallas criminal defense attorneys of The Law Offices of Richard C. McConathy.
+If you have been arrested and charged with fleeing and eluding an officer in Dallas, Garland, Irving, Addison, Richardson, Mesquite, Denton, Fort Worth, or Arlington, contact the experienced Dallas criminal defense attorneys of Law Offices of Richard C. McConathy.

 They will fight to get your fleeing an officer charge in Dallas County reduced or dismissed while protecting your rights.
-To see what The Law Offices of Richard C. McConathy can do for your fleeing and attempting to elude a police officer case, call (972) 233-5700 today and schedule your free initial case consultation.
+To see what Law Offices of Richard C. McConathy can do for your fleeing and attempting to elude a police officer case, call (972) 233-5700 today and schedule your free initial case consultation.

 DFW Fleeing and Eluding an Officer Information Center